 Comes From a Unique Perspective

-When someone links to your post or infographic, they do it because you are offering something different than the usual.
+When someone links to your post or infographic, they do it because you are offering something different than usual.

 There are so many articles, tools, calculators, and infographics out there, so why choose yours?
 On any particular topic, there are a ton of resources treading the same old ground.